The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 contradictory.
 Thus I cannot evade by silence the discourse which

-the epiphany that occurs as a face opens, as Thrasymachus, irritated, tries
+the epiphany that occurs as a face opens, as Thrasymachus,

 to do, in the first book of the Republic (moreover without succeeding).